 You can now delete or modify the file normally.

 You’ll see a list of processes that have locked the file or folder.
-You can kill the processes or quickly unlock the file by clicking the “Unlock” button.
-This method unlocks the file while leaving the processes running.
+You can quickly unlock the file by clicking the “Unlock” button.
+This method unlocks the file while leaving the process running.
 Note that this may cause problems if a process expects exclusive access to a file.

 Restart Your Computer

-Generally, a file won’t be locked after you restart your computer – unless the program that locked it is a startup program that locks the file as soon as you log in.
-If you have a stubborn file or folder and don’t want to use any of the tricks here, you can just restart your computer.
+Generally, a file won’t be locked after you restart your computer—unless the program that locked it is a startup program that locks the file as soon as you log in.
+If you have a stubborn file or folder and don’t want to use any of the tricks here, you can try restarting your computer.
 You should be able to delete, move, or rename the file as soon as Windows comes back up.

 If the file is being locked by a startup program, you can boot to safe mode to delete it instead.
 If you’re on Windows 7, press the F8 key during the startup process and select Safe Mode to boot into safe mode.
-If you’re using Windows 8, you’ll have to use a different process to enter safe mode.
+If you’re using Windows 8 or 10, you’ll have to access safe mode from the boot options menu.
 Delete (or move) the file in safe mode and restart your computer.

 There are a variety of other ways to delete locked files.
-For example, you could use a program to schedule a file deletion when you next restart your computer – the file will be automatically deleted when you reboot.
+For example, you could use a program to schedule a file deletion when you next restart your computer—the file will be automatically deleted when you reboot.
 But we’ve found it much easier using one of the methods we’ve detailed here.